HONG KONG DISNEYLAND

 HOTEL SHUTTLE BUS

-There is a shuttle bus service from the park Public Transport Interchange for the short journey to both hotels.
-Both hotels can be reached on foot from the park entrance by following Park Promenade towards Disneyland Resort Pier.
-Hong Kong Disneyland Hotel is the nearer of the hotels, which are 10/15 minutes walk from the park entrance.
+There is a shuttle bus service from the park Public Transport Interchange for the short journey to all three hotels.
+Hong Kong Disneyland Hotel can be reached on foot from the park entrance in about 10 minutes by following Park Promenade towards Disneyland Resort Pier and following the clear signs to the hotel, on the right, just before reaching the pier.